caudaz/robotND2-proj1/readme.md

 ## RESULTS ##

 To test the model to be deployed, I used images that were not part of the train/valid data.
+These images are inside folder testdataset.
 Here are 6 samples with (0 is class stuffed animal and 1 is class car/truck):

 ![](./media/image8.png)